Skip to content

 CEO, Australian Wildlife Conservancy

-Acting Manager, Ecosystem Health Branch, Conservation and Ecosystem Management, Department of Biodiversity, Conservation and Attractions (DBCA)
+Manager, Ecosystem Health Branch, Conservation and Ecosystem Management, Department of Biodiversity, Conservation and Attractions (DBCA)

 Dr Rachel Paltridge has spent the past 25 years based in Alice Springs researching the ecology of feral cats and collaborating with Indigenous land management groups on threatened species projects.